Gullane Entertainment: Gullane Entertainment

-In September 2000, with the negative reception and box-office failure of Thomas and the Magic Railroad, Britt Allcroft stepped down as the company's CEO, and under new leadership, the company announced they would be renamed Gullane Entertainment in order to expand and export their brands worldwide.
-Allcroft would however, remain as a creative consultant for the Thomas the Tank Engine franchise (which would be renamed Thomas & Friends within the same year) up until Season 7 in 2003.
+In September 2000, with the negative reception and box-office failure of Thomas and the Magic Railroad, Allcroft stepped down as the company's CEO, and under new leadership, the company announced they would be renamed Gullane Entertainment to expand and export their brands worldwide.
+Allcroft would however, remain as a creative consultant for the Thomas the Tank Engine franchise (which would be renamed Thomas & Friends within the same year) up until Series 7 in 2003.

 Within the announcement of the name change came some new projects, including a new series of Thomas & Friends, an online platform (Planet Gullane), a new series of Art Attack alongside the production of 238 episodes for the international market in a partnership with The Walt Disney Company, a second series of Sooty Heights alongside the production of direct-to-video Sooty material and new seasons of Captain Pugwash, ZZZAP! and It's a Mystery.
 Gullane also announced production of a full series of Eckhart with Catalyst Entertainment.

 In October 2000, Gullane announced to set aside US$50 million to fund a year's worth of productions, including new Thomas-related projects and television movies (which never materialised), with one being a co-production with French company Tele Images for Animal Planet.

-In January 2001, Gullane announced they had purchased David & Charles Children's Books for £1.1 Million, putting two new franchises: Zippy Dinosaurs and Vroom Vroom, into Gullane's properties.
+In January 2001, Gullane announced they had purchased David & Charles Children's Books for £1.1 million, putting two new franchises: Zippy Dinosaurs and Vroom Vroom, into Gullane's properties.

 In March 2001, Gullane announced their profits for the last six months went up 80%.
 On the same day, the company announced they would produce 26 new episodes of Thomas & Friends for a Summer 2002 delivery, with a co-funding deal with a third party being allowed to coincide with the series' cost at a possible range of 78 new episodes by the next three years.
 On the same day, Gullane confirmed that Thomas and the Magic Railroad had been sold in over thirty countries worldwide, while Catalyst Entertainment delivered the first series of Eckhart and Longhouse Tales to the company.
-Earlier on, Gullane announced work on a 2D/3D animated co-production with Catalyst based on the fellow David & Charles book Harry and the Bucketful of Dinosaurs called Sammy and the Dinosaurs which the company would distribute worldwide.
+Earlier on, Gullane announced work on a 2D/3D animated co-production with Catalyst based on the fellow David & Charles book Harry and His Bucket Full of Dinosaurs called Sammy and the Dinosaurs which the company would distribute worldwide.